Deadheading

 (2) If we wiped out the human species, nothing negative of any significance would happen.
 On the contrary.
 If we did the same to the insects, most life on earth would end.

 Prints in a limited edition of six are available to buy.
 The prints are produced in-house by myself.
-They are numbered and signed and come with a Certificate of Authenticity.
-For this edition I have chosen Kozo paper from the Japanese paper mill Awagami in A3 size.
+They are numbered and hand-signed and come with a Certificate of Authenticity.
+For this edition I have chosen Kozo paper from the Japanese paper mill Awagami.
 Read more about this paper here.